VoxeLibre/VoxeLibre/mods/PLAYER/mcl_hunger/API.md

 Increase exhaustion of player by `exhaust`.

 ### `mcl_hunger.stop_poison(player)`
-Immediately stops all poisonings for player.
+Immediately stops food poisoning for player.

 ### More functions ...
 There are more functions (of less importance) available, see `api.lua`.